Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **Funding model:** Philanthropic seed funding, annual documentation grants, and sustained institutional hosting.
 - **What it provides:** Grants for language documentation plus an archive for preserving and sharing documentation materials.
 - **Why relevant to SignWriting:** ELDP and ELAR show that philanthropy can be a strong continuity pathway when paired with real institutional anchoring and clear archival responsibility.
+- **Source trail:** ELDP states that it was founded in 2002 by the Arcadia Fund and provides annual documentation grants; BBAW describes ELAR as a digital archive launched at SOAS in 2002; SOAS documents the 2021 move of ELDP to Berlin.
+See [ELDP Who We Are](https://www.eldp.net/en/about%20us/who%20we%20are/), [BBAW ELAR](https://www.bbaw.de/forschung/endangered-languages-archive-elar), and [SOAS on the ELDP move](https://www.soas.ac.uk/about/news/soas-marks-eldp-move-new-base-berlin).

 ### 3. PARADISEC